-The Netherlands has been jam-packed with incredible, powerful, and strong women throughout history — and today.
+The Netherlands has had countless incredible, powerful, and strong women throughout history.

-To mark International Women’s Day, or as the Dutch say Internationale Vrouwendag, what better way than celebrating a selection of Dutch women who championed feminism in their own way.
+What better way to celebrate International Women’s Day, or as the Dutch say Internationale Vrouwendag, than by sharing the stories of a selection of Dutch women who championed feminism in their own way.

 Here are 11 kick-ass Dutch women whose legacies live on.

 Anna Maria van Schurman: first university student in Europe (1607-1678)

 Anna Maria made waves as the first woman who attended university in the Netherlands — and potentially in Europe.